raphaelreiss/ADA_project/docs/README.md

 After performing dimensionality reduction, we observed groups of purchased items, and we tried to label them with keywords representing these items.
 The chosen items are as follows.
-The following list shows the label, together with the items of top score.
+The following list shows the label, together with the items of top score per group.
-* Gasoline: GASOLINE-REG UNLEADED (0.97)	BEERALEMALT (0.15), soft drinks (0.05) We can see this group contains a high score in gasoline compared to the next groups
+* 1. **Gasoline**: GASOLINE-REG UNLEADED (0.97)	BEERALEMALT (0.15), SOFT DRINKS (0.05),...
+    * We can see this group contains a high score in gasoline compared to the next items.
+This group is the top group from SVD, so we thought it was important to explain the varaince of the data.
-* Liquor and Cigarettes: BEERALEMALT LIQUORS	CIGARETTES	AUSTRALIAN/NZ WINES
+* 2. **Liquor and Cigarettes**: BEERALEMALT LIQUORS (0.75)	CIGARETTES(0.47)	AUSTRALIAN/NZ WINES (0.04) VALUE GLASS WINE(0.04) PREMIUM 750ML WINES (0.04)...
+    * We can see this group contains liquor and cigerette items.
-* Baby items: BABY DIAPERS(0.95)	INFANT FORMULA MILK BASE (0.40)	BEERALEMALT LIQUORS(0.05)
+* 3. **Baby items**: BABY DIAPERS(0.95)	INFANT FORMULA MILK BASE (0.40), BEERALEMALT LIQUORS (0.25)	INFANT FORMULA SPECIALTY(0.16)
+    * Even though this group contains beer as the third item, its weight is much smaller compared to the first 2.
+Also, the consecutive items are all related to babies.
-* Premium Items: FRZN SS PREMIUM ENTREES/DNRS/N (0.8)	CIGARETTES (0.15)	YOGURT NOT MULTI-PACKS (0.05)
+* 4. **Premium Items**: FRZN SS PREMIUM ENTREES/DNRS/N (0.8)	CIGARETTES (0.15)	PREMIUM BREAD(0.1) PREMIUM 750ML WINES (0.09)
+    * These are discounted items that are in promotion.
-* Soft Drinks: SOFT DRINKS 12/18&15PK CAN CAR(0.3)	SOFT DRINKS 20PK&24PK CAN CARB (0.2)	FRZN SS PREMIUM ENTREES/DNRS/N(0.1)
+* 5. **Soft Drinks**: SOFT DRINKS 12/18&15PK CAN CAR(0.3)	SOFT DRINKS 20PK&24PK CAN CARB (0.2)	FRZN SS PREMIUM ENTREES/DNRS/N(0.1)
+    * Soft drinks are very recurrent in this group

 Now households can be compared amongst these groups instead of a huge list of items.
 From these groups we chose the most meaningful ones which were used to cluster households.